Rajeshgulivindala/Assignment-4/README.md

 # SENG8120 Modern Automated Testing

 Version: Alpaca
+# SENG8120 Modern Automated Testing Assignment 4

 ## Purpose

 This repository houses the code we require for examples and assignments.

+This repository houses the code required for examples and assignments, focusing on **Test-Driven Development (TDD)**, and **best testing practices**.

 ## Repository Usage